NavDasa/Developing-Microsoft-Azure-Solutions-Certification-Prep/README.md

 In this lesson, we implement a WebJob project that responds to Storage Account queue messages and also to blob creation events.

+Design Azure App Service API Apps:

+Create an API App Service Plan:

+we create an App Service Plan to host a Web API application.

+Create and Deploy an API App That Uses Swagger and Swashbuckle: (OpenAPI):

+In this lesson, we create an ASP.NET Web API application in Visual Studio and examine how to use Swagger/Swashbuckle to expose and document the API.

+Deploy an API App from Visual Studio:

+we deploy our Web API from Visual Studio to our Azure App Service.